HEP-FCC/FCCSW/Generation/doc/RunningPythia.md

 ```

 This gives you an `output.root` file that contains generated particles and vertices, as well as jets that are constructed
 from the generated particles.
-The configuration runs five modules:
+The configuration runs five algorithms:

 - PythiaInterface: The actual interface that runs Pythia itself
 - HepMCConverter: Translates HepMC output of PythiaInterface to FCC-EDM